-Expands patient-first treatment like no other system in the world
+Expands head and neck cancer treatment like no other system in the world

 Image guided, intensity modulated radiation therapy (IG-IMRT), featuring best-in-class clinical workflows and highly conformal and homogenous treatments enabled by a unique ultra-fast multi-leaf collimator (MLC).
 The Radixact® System shapes radiation to the tumor while sparing normal, healthy tissue.